 Hire Kubernetes Engineers

-Hiring Kubernetes Engineers in 2026
+What Should You Know Before Hiring Kubernetes Engineers in 2026?

 The Kubernetes engineer market is highly specialized.
 The CNCF ecosystem is broad (Helm, Argo CD, Prometheus, Istio, cert-manager, external-dns, external-secrets) and senior engineers are expected to know multiple CNCF projects at production level.
-CKA and CKAD certifications are practical, hands-on exams that effectively signal real Kubernetes knowledge — prioritize certified candidates in your sourcing.
+CKA and CKAD certifications are practical, hands-on exams that effectively signal real Kubernetes knowledge, prioritize certified candidates in your sourcing.

 Distinguish Application Deployment (CKAD) from Cluster Administration (CKA)